Week 6

 Mid Semester Reflection

 This reflection is informed by course reading, discussion with others and experimentation to date.
-It is structured by the content of lectures on narrative theory and Stewart Hall’s concept of Encoding and Decoding (Hall, S.1973).
+It is structured by the content of lectures on narrative theory and Stewart Hall’s concept of Encoding and Decoding (Hall, 1973).

 I believe my work to be currently about: the creation of an uncurated, immersive visual and auditory celebration of the natural world.
-An enchantment (Springett, S. 2022).
+An enchantment (Springett, 2022).
 This semester I am focused on the creation of a standalone auditory piece, both as an example of a soundscape and a opportunity to develop my sound recording competence and sensibilities.

 The things I’m still trying to understand in my work are: what is the narrative, what is the best way of communicating this to the audience and what do I wish to encode in the plot?
 How will I get feedback from the audience on their perception, their decoding?